johanhedin/sdrx/doc/BUILD.md

 ## Build requirements
-Besides git, gcc, cmake and the standard set of development tools, `sdrx` depend on the following libraries.
+Besides git, gcc, cmake and the standard set of development tools, `sdrx` depends on the following libraries.
 They, and their development parts, need to be installed on your machine in order to build and run `sdrx`: